Geri-Borbas/iOS.Blog.Reachability_Bug/README.md

 }
 ```
 - - -
-If you can explain me what is going on here, any comment is welcome on the corresponding blog post at [http://eppz.eu/blog/?p=260](http://eppz.eu/blog/?p=260).
+If you can explain me what is going on here, shed any light what could be the reason behind this, any comment is welcome on the corresponding blog post at [http://eppz.eu/blog/?p=260](http://eppz.eu/blog/?p=260).

 #### License
 > Licensed under the [Open Source MIT license](http://en.wikipedia.org/wiki/MIT_License).